Sunday, October 24, 2010

 -- The Woman of Thirty by Balzac, 1842

-First they avoid the barricade that guards the district entry* by advancing under fire along the islands of the Bièvre:
+First they avoided the barricade that guarded the entry* to the 13th, by advancing under fire along the islands of the Bièvre:

 *Les Gobelins, the famous site of tapestry production since the 17th century and still where the district begins.